-The Illinois Department of Public Health works to prevent the detrimental effects of hearing and vision loss in children by implementing the Illinois Child Vision and Hearing Test Act (410 ILCS 205/see LAWS & RULES in the right-hand column), which mandates vision and hearing screening programs for preschool and school age children.
+The Illinois Department of Public Health works to prevent the detrimental effects of hearing and vision loss in children by implementing the Illinois Child Vision and Hearing Test Act (410 ILCS 205), which mandates vision and hearing screening programs for preschool and school age children.
 Screenings are mandated at specific age and grade levels and must be done by technicians/nurses trained and certified by the Department.
 These screenings result in approximately 1 million children screened annually for both vision and hearing.

 Vision and Hearing Screening Mandates

 Hearing screening must be provided annually for preschool children 3 years of age or older in any public or private educational program or licensed child care facility, and for all school age children grades kindergarten, first, second and third; are in special education class; have been referred by a teacher; or are transfer students.
 These screening services shall be provided in all public, private, and parochial schools.
 In lieu of the screening services required, a completed and signed report form, indicating the child had an ear examination by a physician and an audiological evaluation completed by an audiologist within the previous 12 months, is acceptable.